PimalK/Maize-Disease-Classification/README.md

 ---

 ## Installation
 The code requires Python 3.7 to run.
-It has the following dependencies:
+It requires the following packages with versions mentioned alongside:
 - `numpy 1.21.6`
 - `pickle-mixin 1.0.2`
 - `opencv-python 4.9.0.80`